apoli198/genseg_hep2/README.md

 ---

-# Contributors

-This project was developed by:

-- Alessandro Poli

-**Supervisor**

-- [TODO]

-**Co-supervisor**

-- [TODO]

----

 # Academic Context

 This project was developed as part of my Master's Thesis in Biomedical Engineering.

 The objective was to investigate whether GAN-generated synthetic biomedical images, combined with differentiable Neural Architecture Search, could improve semantic segmentation performance under low-data conditions.

----

-# License

-This repository is released for academic and research purposes.

-Please refer to the LICENSE file, if available.